Register your details with us to find out more about our programmes and to join our mailing list:

 - Ranked in the top 100 state schools nationally for pupil progress

 - Designated with Teaching School, National Support School and International School Status.

 St Mary’s College is pleased to announce that we are building on the success of our long experience of teacher training to offer more primary and secondary ‘School Direct’ places for 2019-20.
 Our courses are 100% school-based and lead to Qualified Teacher Status (QTS) with the option of Masters-level PGCE.

 St Mary’s College has a long and successful record of providing outstanding teacher training and support.
 We have been involved with ‘School Direct’ training since its launch in 2012 and all of our trainees from previous cohorts have been successful at finding employment in schools in the region and many are now working as teachers at St Mary’s College or in our partner schools.

-The Department for Education will shortly be opening a new on-line facility for applications for teacher training starting in September 2018.
-You can search for our courses on the UCAS Search facility .
+The Department for Education will shortly be opening a new on-line facility for applications for teacher training starting in September 2019.
 We would urge all prospective applicants for our training places to register your details with us and visit our schools to gain valuable experience to strengthen your application: call 01482 808807 or email Kerry on email@example.com

 Further details on how to apply can be found further down this page, and on our Training Vacancies page.

 Would you like to spend a day in St Mary’s College, The Marvell College or a Catholic primary school to gain an insight into the reality of the school day and observe some lessons in your chosen subject area/age phase?